 Provisions of the Debt Collection Improvement Act of 1996 require that the majority of federal payments be made by direct deposit (electronic funds transfer (EFT)).
 Direct deposit (EFT) impacts every federal government vendor regardless of the size of the company or the goods or services provided.
 If you are not already doing so, you will need to arrange to receive payments and payment-related information electronically.

-If you or your financial institution have any questions about vendor payments, the ACH, or the delivery of payment-related information, please contact the Fiscal Service customer assistance staff at the Kansas City Financial Center or the Philadelphia Financial Center - whichever is closest to your location.
+If you or your financial institution have any questions about vendor payments, the ACH, or the delivery of payment-related information, please contact the Fiscal Service customer assistance staff at the National Payment Center of Excellence or the Philadelphia Financial Center - whichever is closest to your location.

 Vendor Payments Policy

 The EFT rule (31 CFR Part 208) requires that most federal payments be made electronically.
 Waivers are available to agencies and to individual recipients, however, no waivers are available to vendors.
 As a result, any vendor of the Federal government is required to receive payment by direct deposit (electronic funds transfer (EFT)).

 Vendor Payments & Delivery of Payment-Related Information